FAQ's - Water Use

 Answer:- Check all faucets and pipes.
 Watch for drips, and quickly replace faulty parts.
 A leaking faucet can waste from 280 to 750 L of water in a week.
 The toilet is a common source of unnoticed leaks.
 Undetected, hundreds of litres of water can be wasted each day.
 Often leaks occur when the toilet is out of adjustment or parts are worn.
 To tell if your toilet is leaking listen carefully to it.
 If you hear the sound of running water, your toilet is leaking.
 Add food colouring or dye to the toilet tank and wait 20 minutes.
 If coloured water appears in the toilet bowl, a leak is present.
 Toilet leaks are not hard to fix, and you can ask for advice at your local hardware store or call a plumber.Question:- I found a leak, am I responsible for all the water used?

 Answer:- In certain circumstances the RDN will credit your account with the estimated amount wasted.
 Once discovered, the leak must be promptly fixed and then verified by RDN staff.
-See the RDN Water Leak Policy and User Fee Adjustment Form.Question:- The meter must be wrong there's no way we used this much water!
+See the Leak Policy and User Fee Adjustment Form.Question:- The meter must be wrong there's no way we used this much water!